Updated on August 29, 2019

 Sony utilizes authorized collection schemes for the collection and recycling of WEEE, batteries and packaging across Europe.
 These conduct regular on-site audits of all contracted recyclers to ensure compliance and prevent illegal shipments outside the EU.
 Sony engages authorized partners that undertake recycling on behalf of manufacturers to ensure our products are recycled in a compliant manner, in accordance with European Directives and country specific regulations.

-In 2016, Sony financed the costs of recycling around 52,155 tons* of end-of-life products and packaging in Europe.
-Sony discloses for all its products placed on the market in Europe information on substances and components that require special treatment to facilitate safe recycling.
+In 2018, Sony financed the costs of recycling approximately 49,325 tons*1 of end-of-life products and packaging in Europe.
+In collaboration with other manufacturers, Sony discloses relevant information on components that require special treatment for product categories placed on the market in Europe for recyclers to facilitate safe recycling.